jan-x-marek/jseries/README.md

 Everything is immutable.
 Arrays are encapsulated in immutable wrappers.
 It keeps the semantics simple and eliminates any concurrency troubles.
-Well - there is one exception to this rule - DirtyFunctions - see the user guide.
+Well - there is one exception to this rule - DirtyFunctions - see the user guide below.

 There is only a single set of interfaces, used both for primitive and non-primitive types.
-For example, there is an Array<T> interface, which has a generic implementation for an array of Objects, and a specific implementation DoubleArray (of type Array<Double>), which stores the values as primitives internally, but has big Double in its type signature.
+For example, there is an Array<T> interface, which has a generic implementation for an array of Objects, and a specific implementation DoubleArray (of the type ``Array<Double>``), which stores the values as primitives internally, but has big Double in its type signature.
 It greatly simplifies the API, compared to the standard Java APIs (functions, streams) where every interface is copied many times for every primitive type.